TerrainBento/terrainbento/docs/index.rst

 base class that can be used to create your own terrainbento model.

 A number of Jupyter Notebook Tutorials have been developed to highlight how to use terrainbento.
-They can be found in `this GitHub repository.`_.
+They can be found in `this GitHub Repository`_.

 .. _this GitHub Repository: https://github.com/TerrainBento/examples_tests_and_tutorials